top of page

 The Broader Coffee Context in Colombia

-• Colombia is the 3rd most important coffee producer in the world, with 8% of total coffee production for the year 2024 (with 12.76 million kg produced).
-Its geography — high mountains, volcanic soils, and diverse microclimates — allows for a remarkable variety of coffee styles and flavors
+Colombia is the third most important coffee producer in the world.
+In 2024, it accounted for 8% of total coffee production, with 12.76 million kg produced.
+Its geography—high mountains, volcanic soils, and diverse microclimates—creates a remarkable variety of coffee styles and flavours.

 2. Specialty Coffee in Popayán (Cauca Region)